nalbe/IPushButton/README.md

 ## Overview
-`IPushButton` is a C++ library designed to handle push button events such as push, hold, release, delay, and rapid clicks.
+`IPushButton` is a C++ library designed to handle push button events such as push, hold, release etc.
-It provides a simple interface to manage button states and events with customizable debounce and repeat delays.
+It provides a simple interface to manage button states and events with different customization.

 ## Features
-- Handle different button states: idle, push, hold, release, delay, and mash.
+- Handles different button states: idle, push, hold, release, delay, and rapid.
-- Customizable debounce and repeat delays.
+- Customizable debounce and repeat delays using the `debounceDelay()` and `repeatDelay()` methods.
+- Detects rapid clicks (double, triple, etc.).
+- Acceleration feature to increase the button repeat rate (e.g., fast scrolling).
-- Support for inversed button states.
+- Supports inverted button states.
+- Allows switching between different time measurement methods.
-- Easy integration with existing projects.
+- Easily integrates with existing projects.

 ## Installation